Jan Hammer: Early life

 Jan Hammer was born in Prague, then capital of Czechoslovakia (now the Czech Republic).
 His mother was Vlasta Průchová, a well-known Czech singer, and his father was a doctor who worked his way through school playing vibraphone and bass guitar.
 Hammer began playing the piano at the age of four and his formal instruction started two years later.
 He aspired to follow his father into medicine until a family friend convinced him to develop his musical talents instead.
 Hammer formed a jazz trio in high school, performing and recording throughout Eastern Europe at the age of fourteen.
 Upon entrance to the Prague Academy of Musical Arts, he completed many compulsory classes including harmony, counterpoint, music history, and classical composition.
 His influences included pianists Erroll Garner, Bill Evans, and Paul Bley, organists Jimmy Smith and Larry Young, and drummers Jo Jones, Philly Joe Jones, Elvin Jones, and Tony Williams.

-When the Warsaw Pact invaded Czechoslovakia on 20 August 1968, Hammer's studies at the academy were cut short.
-Under the partronage of Friedrich Gulda, whose viennese annual newcomer-festival he had won a few months earlier, Hammer recorded a jazz trio live album at "The Domicile" in Munich on 30 August 1968.
+Hammer's studies at the academy were cut short when the Warsaw Pact invaded Czechoslovakia on 20 August 1968.
+He recorded a jazz trio live album at "The Domicile" in Munich on 30 August 1968.
 This was released as Malma Maliny by the German label MPS Records.
-Not returning to Prague, he stayed in Munich and worked with actress Kai Fischer on her debut album "Kai Fidelity".
+He stayed in Munich and worked with actress Kai Fischer on her debut album "Kai Fidelity".
 Hammer decided to move to the United States and resolved to become a citizen after receiving a scholarship at Berklee College of Music in Boston.

-A 1973 advert for Between Nothingness and Eternity, featuring Jan Hammer as the second from the left.
+A 1973 advertisement for Between Nothingness and Eternity, featuring Jan Hammer as the second from the left.